 I found support and people just like me on Facebook.
 That’s also the place where I met some of the most amazing and strong men and women fighting their own migraine battles that I now call my friends.
 I share this blog with four of them.
 I’ve learned that vestibular migraine is a fairly new diagnosis and because of it doctors are not swift in reaching diagnosis.
 Most vestibular migraine patients wait months for diagnosis even though it’s the second leading cause of dizziness.
 Let that sink in.
 Vestibular Migraine is the second leading cause of dizziness yet we… wait… months!
 Let me be clear in saying I’m in no way bad mouthing doctors.
 Doctors saved me and honestly, they can’t know everything but, because of my personal experience, I am passionate about raising Vestibular Migraine awareness and helping others who are still drowning in symptoms to minimize the days they spend suffering.

 If you have migraine or vestibular migraine, please feel free to follow Migraine Strong on Instagram & Pinterest or join the group Migraine Strong over on Facebook where you can talk with me (and the rest of the Migraine Strong team) directly or message us right here anytime.
-You can also find me guest posting on The Dizzy Cook blog once a month baking up yummy head safe treats.
 If I can help you, let me know how.
 Xo

 Photo credit: Late Flower Photography